Ocean colonization: Law

 The law of the sea internationally negotiated in the latter half of the 20th century states that the ocean is the "common heritage of humanity".

 From this the need for an international regulation regime has been identified and negotiated for.
 As the ocean was seen as a technologically optimistic futurist reservoir for economic growth, a model of internationally shared exploitation through a body called the "Enterprise" clashed with private commercial exploitation perspectives.

 In addition to this economic dimension, environmental protection considerations have produced calls for rights of nature for the ocean.

 Construction technologies

 Underwater

 Underwater habitats are examples of underwater structures.

 Submerged structures are sunken, air-tight vessels that either sit at an intermediate position or attached to the ocean floor that create an underwater metropolis for residences and businesses.

-H2ome is a project for building sea floor homes, along with high-end resorts and hotels.

 Ocean Spiral City is a US$26 billion Japanese project, with research and design under way to potentially house 5,000 people; this may be a reality by 2030.